gromacs/gromacs/docs/dev-manual/build-system.rst

    Runs a custom Python checker script to check for various source-level issues.
 Uses Doxygen XML documentation as well as rudimentary parsing of some parts of the source files.
-   This target is used as part of the Jenkins documentation job.
+   This target is used as part of the CI.
    All CMake code is currently in :file:`docs/doxygen/`.
    See :doc:`gmxtree`.
 completion